 Evaluation, Development and Validation of Model

-Fit statistics (R2,Radj2 , AIC & BIC) value of six shortlisted quadratic regression models showed that, quadratic regression models developed with VIs: NDVI & IPVI described the strong relationship with AGB observed at field.
-Higher the value of Radj2 and lower the value of AIC & BIC were considered as the criteria for the evaluation of goodness of fit of model.
-The fit statistics value of both quadratic regression model with strong relationship with AGB are quite close to each other.
+Fit statistics (R2,Radj2 , AIC & BIC) value of six shortlisted quadratic regression models showed that, quadratic regression models developed with VIs: NDVI & IPVI described the strong relationship with AGB observed at the field.
+Higher value of Radj2 and lower value of AIC & BIC were considered as the criteria for the evaluation of goodness of fit of models.
+The fit statistics value of both quadratic regression models with strong relationships with AGB are quite close to each other.
 Therefore, both models were further selected for validation.

 Remaining 8 sample plots data for AGB which were not used in model development were used for validation purpose.
-Those 8 sample plot data were used as observed AGB at field and predicted values of AGB for same sample plots were calculated using their respective parameters (β0, β1, β2) & VIs value.
+Those 8 sample plot data were used as observed AGB at field and predicted values of AGB for the same sample plots were calculated using their respective parameters (β0, β1, β2) & VIs value.
 The accuracy level between 2 selected quadratic regression models was assessed by calculating the R, R2 and RMSE value from observed AGB & predicted AGB of eight sample plots.
-The R, R2 and RMSE values for the quadratic regression model of NDVI & IPVI is as shown in table (4) along with their scatter plot diagram in figure (2).
+The R, R2 and RMSE values of the quadratic regression models: i.e. NDVI & IPVI are as shown in the table (4) along with their scatter plot diagram in the figure (2).

 Table (4): Parameters for validation of 2 quadratic regression models